apache/chukwa/README.txt

-Chukwa 0.3 -- November 2009
+Chukwa 0.4 -- April 2010

-This is the first formal release of Chukwa, an Apache Hadoop subproject dedicated to scalable log collection and processing.
+This is the second formal release of Chukwa, an Apache Hadoop subproject dedicated to scalable log collection and processing.
 If you have large volumes of log data generated across a cluster, and you need to process them with MapReduce, Chukwa may be the tool for you.